mikeshardmind/SinbadCogs/README.md

 # AutoRooms

-Configureable Cog for auto group channels
+Configureable Cog for generated channels.

+Set a/some voice channel(s) as a template. if anyone enters one, a channel with identical permissions to the original is created and the user is moved to it.
+When the generated channels are empty, they are automatically removed.

 # tempchannels